Just 15 miles from Bali is the beautiful, exotic island of Nusa Penida.

 How To Get To Nusa Penida From Bali

-From Bali, you will need to reach Nusa Penida by ferry or speedboat, with the speedboat journey taking about 45 minutes or so.
+From Bali, you will need to reach Nusa Penida by speedboat or ferry, with the speedboat journey taking about 45 minutes or so.

 There are a bunch of speedboat companies making this trip daily, and they all depart from Sanur Beach in Bali at various times.
-The location in the map below is the departure point for all speedboat companies operating this route from Sanur Beach.
+The location in this map is the general departure point for all speedboat companies operating this route from Sanur Beach.

 Note that are no piers at Sanur Beach, so you will have to wade through knee deep water to reach the speedboat.
 This can be a bit annoying, but the boat crews will at least give you a hand with any items you’re bringing into the boat.